-Consumers favored different products and services than usual, they tried new brands or retailers, and they engaged in the shopping process with new constraints — e.g., finding stores with curbside pickup or delivery options.
+Consumers favored different products and services than usual, tried new brands or retailers, and engaged in the shopping process with new constraints — e.g., finding stores with curbside pickup or delivery options.

 “Marketers got to see a new type of behavior in customers and if they were doing their homework, they got to understand something different about them,” said Andrew Kandel, head of sales for North America at Waze.
 “There will be a return to normalcy, but there will be an evolved customer that sees the world differently.”

 In short, the acceleration in consumer behavior change in 2020 has made an omnichannel strategy more important than ever.

 In research conducted by BigCommerce and Retail Dive in 2020, 46% of retail executives said they planned to increase their investment in commerce retailing moving forward, compared to their plans prior to COVID-19.

 Why?
 As Andrew Lipsman wrote in a May 2020 report on Frictionless Commerce: “The timeless truths of retail are that consumers will always want better prices, selection and convenience.
 With the internet having already driven major progress on the first two customer needs, attention is now turning to convenience.”

 Ultimately, an omnichannel strategy can help drive increased sales and profitability.
 An eMarketer report found that streamlined digital experiences, curbside pickup and touchless checkout contributed to increased shopping frequency and incremental sales.